tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- consider rewriting variable rules to bypass intersection and union
+    - note how union and intersection correspond to solving multiple constraints in Flex (Learnable) rules
+    - intersection of Ti, for each X <: Ti in context corresponds to constraints used in C-Flex-R
+    - union of Ti, for each Ti <: X in context corresponds to constraints used in C-Flex-L
+- consider rewriting variable rules to persist subtyping relation.
+(Do not erase information in factor function)
 - note how superF only calls solver in abstraction rule
     - it simply adds unsolved constraints for the other rules
     - seems like merely a stylistic choice